mikael-ros/slumper/README.md

 Add entries by writing the chapter title and number of tasks, then either press enter or click the + button.
 To remove or ignore a chapter, leave the amount of tasks at 0 (and the parser will simply skip it).

-When all entries have been added, simply press ``Generate`` and the book will be added to your local browser storage.
-You can also choose to save the book to disk.
+When all entries have been added, simply press ``Save`` and the book will be added to your local browser storage.
+You can also choose to save the book to disk by pressing ``Export``.

 #### ✉️ Submitting a book to the default list
 > [!NOTE]
-> As per contact with the Swedish patent office [(PRV)](https://www.prv.se/sv/), it seems like I have to ask permossion for every book added, hence why adding books wont be as simple as pull requests.
+> As per contact with the Swedish patent office [(PRV)](https://www.prv.se/sv/), it seems like I have to ask permission for every book added, hence why adding books wont be as simple as pull requests.

 To submit a book to be considered as a default:
 1. Check the banned books list, to see if it's banned
 2. If not banned, submit an issue with the tag ``book`` and title as the book title.
 The description should atleast contain the ISBN.
 Do NOT include an exported book.

 I will, given time, then contact the copyright holder myself and seek permission, and will respond wheter or not it got approved or not.
-If approved,I will ask you to provide the generated book.
+If approved, I will ask you to provide the generated book.
 If the copyright holders decline, it will go in the banned books list.

 #### ‼️ Troubleshooting
 - 📤 ``"I tried to import a previously generated book, but it gave me an error"``: It is possible that the program has changed inbetween, which will unfortunately mean you have to regenerate the book.